skip-mev/connect/oracle/config/README.md

 #### MaxQueries

 This field is utilized to set the maximum number of queries that the provider will make within the interval.
-If the provider makes more queries than this, it will stop making queries until the next interval.

 #### Atomic